bfw930/uv-eurovision-ai/stress/README.md

 # text2syllables.py
 is a buggy syllabifier, that turns text input into syllables using "- " to separate syllables. eg. "forever" becomes "for- e- ver".
 This version still has major bugs, in that it not only incorrectly syllabifies, it loses letters.
 Use at your own risk!

+# transposetoC.py
+Transposes a midicsv file to C major/A minor, based on key signature events.